 A difficult, complicated wound-healing challenge This 55 y.o. non-insulin dependent diabetic female suffered a severe injury to her knee.
 After closure with 26 sutures (stitches), the wound soon became infected and re-opened as shown in the top photo.
 After two weeks’ standard treatment, most of the sutures had ruptured causing severe…

-Regular wheatgrass extract applied to wounds significantly accelerates healing Exudate is fluid that leaks out of blood vessels into nearby tissues.
+Exudate consists of fluid that leaks out of blood vessels into nearby tissues.
 The fluid is made of cells, proteins, and solid materials.
 Exudate may ooze from cuts or from areas of infection or inflammation.
-It is also called pus.
-Also, if allowed…
+It is called pus.
+Also, if allowed to dry, the wound will adhere to the…

 When I look back, I wonder how I ever managed to practice medicine without wheatgrass extract.
 As a general practitioner, there are so many ways it can be put to use.
 For instance, wound healing, burns and soft tissue injuries, earache and high fever in children.
 Side effects are rare….